Why So Many Indians Can't Decide

 What is SIP (Systematic Investment Plan)?

-A SIP is not a product — it's a method of investing.
+A SIP is not a product.
+It is a method of investing.
 You invest a fixed amount every month into a mutual fund of your choice.
 That money buys units of the fund at that day's price (called NAV).
-Next month, you buy more units — more if markets are down, fewer if markets are up.
+Next month, you buy more units: more if markets are down, fewer if markets are up.
 This automatic adjustment is called rupee-cost averaging, and it's one of SIP's biggest strengths.

-The underlying mutual fund then invests your money in stocks, bonds, or both — depending on the type of fund.
+The underlying mutual fund then invests your money in stocks, bonds, or both, depending on the fund category.
 Over time, as companies grow and profits compound, your investment grows with them.

 Real Mutual Funds for SIP in India